josiest/SofaCollider/README.md

 ### Requirements

-In order to install and use the SofaCollider Quark, you of course need to have the SuperCollider installed, but you'll also need matlab or octave installed, as well as the SOFA matlab/octave package, and any dependencies it may need.
+In order to install and use the SofaCollider Quark, you of course need to have SuperCollider installed, but you'll also need matlab or octave installed, as well as the SOFA matlab/octave package, and any dependencies it may need.
 A full list of dependencies below